NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/operations-gas-noise.md

     const testValue = 50;

     it("wrongGasLeak should store value", async function () {
+      // ⚠️ Side-Channel Leak:
+      // If a contract branches using plaintext logic on data that *should* be secret,
-      const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+      // the gas consumption will differ, revealing information to an observer. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

       const input = await fhevm